OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **transforms\web.mytransform.config** to file **web.config**

-## Applying a transform to a target in a sibling directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-ApplyingatransformtoatargetinasiblingdirectoryApplyingatransformtoatargetinasiblingdirectory}
+## Applying a transform to a target in a sibling directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingatransformtoatargetinasiblingdirectory}

 Given a package which has the structure: